Malaysia airliner search baffles even U.S. navy super plane

-ABOARD US NAVY P-8 POSEIDON, Indian Ocean Of all the 20 aircraft and ships out scouring the vast Indian Ocean for debris from Malaysia Airlines MASM.KL Flight MH370, the U.S. Navy's P-8 Poseidon seems perhaps the most likely to help unlock modern aviation's most confounding mystery.
+ABOARD US NAVY P-8 POSEIDON, Indian Ocean, April 1 (Reuters) - O f all the 20 aircraft and ships out scouring the vast Indian Ocean for debris from Malaysia Airlines Flight MH370, the U.S. Navy's P-8 Poseidon seems perhaps the most likely to help unlock modern aviation's most confounding mystery.

 Five workstations lining the fuselage display high-definition video from the top-secret sensors that make this one of the most sophisticated surveillance planes in the world.